Mugdhashrivastava/Data-Analytics/chapter1.md

 ## Task-1 Analysing resume dataset
-This task was given to me by manager Vaibhav Vashishtha sir he told me to take sample dataset of resume and do data analytics on that to get ats related data and insights.
+This task was given to me by manager Vaibhav Vashishtha sir he told me to take sample dataset of resume of the candidates and do data analytics on that to get ats related data and insights.

 ### What we did????
 - Took a sample data set of resume from kaggle (https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset)  ((job-descripton.csv))